FRINXrepo/docs-public/_pages/odl_distribution.md

 ***We add components and modules*** that make the Frinx distribution simpler to use and operate compared with other solutions on the market. *For example, our [CLI plugin][1] means Frinx ODL can communicate with devices even if they don't speak NETCONF or any other programmatic API.*

-![FRINX ODL allows apps and users to interact with any CLI device][2]
+*FRINX ODL allows apps and users to interact with any CLI device* ![FRINX ODL allows apps and users to interact with any CLI device][2]

 *We've also added automated provisioning of [L2][3] and [L3VPN][4].*

+*The Frinx ODL controller translates the L2VPN service abstraction to network element configuration* ![l2vpn][5]

 Frinx also offers ***training, customized consulting and development*** packages to bootstrap, accelerate or implement your ODL and open source based networking projects.